 - Slurm is using a submission filter with the following functionality: - Deny jobs requesting multiple partitions, we allow only one. - Disable the --requeue option.
-We do not allow users to re-queue their jobs. - Deny submission if budget account was not defined (with --account or -A). - By default add the memory GRES when missing, users can always specify the memory GRES if they want. - When a job is submitted in the partitions with GPUs then the submission is denied if no gpu GRES was specified. - Deny jobs with wrong memory GRES, e.g. job submitted to mem512 partition with GRES mem128. - Examples: - Submit a job in the gpus partition requesting 4 GPUs per node:
+We do not allow users to re-queue their jobs. - Deny submission if budget account was not defined (with --account or -A). - By default add the memory GRES when missing, users can always specify the memory GRES if they want. - Add the gpu GRES when missing for jobs on gpu partitions.
+By default the max number of available GPUs per node is being used, users can specify different number manually. - Deny jobs with wrong memory GRES, e.g. job submitted to mem512 partition with GRES mem128. - Examples: - Submit a job in the gpus partition requesting 4 GPUs per node: